-- 9.68A.100 Commercial sexual abuse of a minor-Penalties.
-(1) A person is guilty of commercial sexual abuse of a minor if: - (a) He or she pays a fee to a minor or a third person as compensation for a minor having engaged in sexual conduct with him or her; - (b) He or she pays or agrees to pay a fee to a minor or a third person pursuant to an understanding that in return therefore such minor will engage in sexual conduct with him or her: or - (c) He or she solicits, offers, or requests to engage in sexual conduct with a minor in return for a fee. - (2) Commercial sexual abuse of a minor is a class B felony punishable under chapter 9A.20 RCW. - (3) In addition to any other penalty provided under chapter 9A.20 RCW, a person guilty of commercial sexual abuse of a minor is subject to the provisions under RCW 9A.88.130 and 9A.88.140. - (4) For purposes of this section, "sexual conduct" means sexual intercourse or sexual contact, both as defined in chapter 9A.44 RCW.
-[2010 c 289 § 13; 2007 c 368 § 2; 1999 c 327 § 4; 1989 c 32 § 8; 1984 c 262 § 9.]
+- 9.68A.100 Commercial sexual abuse of a minor- Penalties-Consent of minor does not constitute defense.
+(1) A person is guilty of commercial sexual abuse of a minor - (a) He or she pays a fee to a minor or a third person as compensation for a minor having engaged in sexual conduct with him or her; - (b) He or she pays or agrees to pay a fee to a minor or a third person pursuant to an understanding that in return therefore such minor will engage in sexual conduct with him or her; or - (c) He or she solicits, offers, or requests to engage in sexual conduct with a minor in return for a fee. - (2) Commercial sexual abuse of a minor is a class B felony punishable under chapter 9A.20 RCW. - (3) In addition to any other penalty provided under chapter 9A.20 RCW, a person guilty of commercial sexual abuse of a minor is subject to the provisions under RCW 9A.88.130 and 9A.88.140. - (4) Consent of a minor to the sexual conduct does not constitute a defense to any offense listed in this section. - (5) For purposes of this section, "sexual conduct" means sexual intercourse or sexual contact, both as defined in chapter 9A.44 RCW.
+[2013 c 302 § 2; 2010 c 289 § 13; 2007 c 368 § 2; 1999 c 327 § 4; 1989 c 32 § 8; 1984 c 262 § 9.]

-Findings-Intent-1999 c 327: See note following RCW 9A.88.130.
 Additional requirements: RCW 9A.88.130.

 Vehicle impoundment: RCW 9A.88.140.

-- 9.68A.101 Promoting commercial sexual abuse of a minor-Penalty.
-(1) A person is guilty of promoting commercial sexual abuse of a minor if he or she knowingly advances commercial sexual abuse or a sexually explicit act of a minor or profits from a minor engaged in sexual conduct or a sexually explicit act. - (2) Promoting commercial sexual abuse of a minor is a class A felony. - (3) For the purposes of this section: - (a) A person "advances commercial sexual abuse of a minor" if, acting other than as a minor receiving compensation for personally rendered sexual conduct or as a person engaged in commercial sexual abuse of a minor, he or she causes or aids a person to commit or engage in commercial sexual abuse of a minor, procures or solicits customers for commercial sexual abuse of a minor, provides persons or premises for the purposes of engaging in commercial sexual abuse of a minor, operates or assists in the operation of a house or enterprise for the purposes of engaging in commercial sexual abuse of a minor, or engages in any other conduct designed to institute, aid, cause, assist, or facilitate an act or enterprise of commercial sexual abuse of a minor.
+- 9.68A.101 Promoting commercial sexual abuse of a minor-Penalty-Consent of minor does not constitute defense.
+(1) A person is guilty of promoting commercial sexual abuse of a minor if he or she knowingly advances commercial sexual abuse or a sexually explicit act of a minor or profits from a minor engaged in sexual conduct or a sexually explicit act. - (2) Promoting commercial sexual abuse of a minor is a class A felony. - (3) For the purposes of this section: - (a) A person "advances commercial sexual abuse of a minor" if, acting other than as a minor receiving compensa-

+[Title 9 RCW-page 78] 2013 tion for personally rendered sexual conduct or as a person engaged in commercial sexual abuse of a minor, he or she causes or aids a person to commit or engage in commercial sexual abuse of a minor, procures or solicits customers for commercial sexual abuse of a minor, provides persons or premises for the purposes of engaging in commercial sexual abuse of a minor, operates or assists in the operation of a house or enterprise for the purposes of engaging in commercial sexual abuse of a minor, or engages in any other conduct designed to institute, aid, cause, assist, or facilitate an act or enterprise of commercial sexual abuse of a minor.